 Verify that the TNS name in the connectstring entry of the DAD for this URL is valid and the database listener is running.

 ORA-01034: ORACLE not available ORA-27101: shared memory realm does not exist SVR4 Error: 2: No such file or directory Error-Code:1034 Error TimeStamp:Sat, 17 Jan 2015 07:45:02 GMT

 Where It Happens

-The issues mostly happens at educational institutions (colleges and universities) as that use Ellucian Banner Navigation.
+The issues mostly happen at educational institutions (colleges and universities) as that uses Ellucian Banner Navigation.

 Why It Happens